Real Estate Investing with a Solo 401(k)

 Did You Know?

-Real estate and cryptocurrency are just two of the available opportunities for investment with a Solo 401(k), some more traditional areas are available, too, such as stocks and bonds.
+There are many available opportunities for investment with a Solo 401(k), including cryptocurrency and real estate, as well as more traditional areas such as stocks and bonds.
 You can contribute as both employer and employee; the Solo 401(k) offers higher contributions than other accounts; and you can invest more money for your future!
 Contact IRA Financial today to learn more.